-He thought about it for a moment and decided that nope, no one was worthy of his crafting time… although I’m pretty sure he just didn’t want to invest his time colouring anything since the whole crafting thing is quite possibly his least favourite activity.
-Instead he spent the next 10 minutes trying to convince Z she should give her gift to Uncle D, whom I’m pretty sure is only on little E’s mind since he’s taking him fishing this Saturday.
+He thought about it for a moment and decided that nope, no one was worthy of his crafting time… although I’m pretty sure he just didn’t want to invest his time coloring anything since the whole crafting thing is quite possibly his least favorite activity.
+Instead he spent the next 10 minutes trying to convince Z she should give her gift to Uncle D, whom I’m pretty sure is only on Little E’s mind since he’s taking him fishing this Saturday.
 But Z stood firm in her stance of giving her gift to me.
-Hey I did say they could choose whomever lol and who was I to argue with another homemade crafted gift headed my way?
-Besides, I currently fill the role of mom and dad so why not accept it.
+Hey I did say they could choose whomever they wanted lol and who was I to argue with another homemade gift headed my way?
+Besides, I currently fill the role of mom and dad so why not accept a fathers day gift?

-As for E, well I can probably expect him to ask me what the kids got him for Father’s Day, as he does every year.
+As for E, well I can probably expect him to call to ask me what the kids got him for Father’s Day, as he does every year.
 To which I will tell him he gets the joy of their presence and to try to make to most of it while he has it.
-Meanwhile in the back of my mind I will be thinking you don’t deserve anything…You didn’t get me anything… Ever… You know, those kind of things, left unspoken of course.
+Meanwhile in the back of my mind I will be thinking you don’t deserve anything…You didn’t get me anything for Mothers Day… Ever… You know, those kind of things, but left unspoken of course.